 - Sugar Free Low Carb Ice Cream (Keto)

 Tried this recipe?
 Give it a star rating below!

-- Mix the yogurt, sweetener and matcha powder until combined.
+- Mix the yogurt, sweetener, matcha powder and vanilla extract until combined.

-- Spread the mixture out on baking paper and add the pistachios.
+- Spread the mixture out on baking or parchment paper and add the pistachios.
 Freeze until firm.

 - Break into pieces and enjoy.

 This post was first published in May 2016.
 It was updated with new tips in June 2020.